 If you love candy bars, make some healthier ones at home!
 These Almond Joy Minis (and Mounds Minis if you want almond free) are perfect: they are easy to make, dairy free, gluten free, and grain free

 There was a time a couple of years ago when I was eating candy bars nearly every day.
-I was pregnant and I made the mistake of taking my doctor too literally when he said that I needed to gain more weight.
+I was pregnant and I made the mistake of taking my doctor too literally when he said that I needed to add some more calories into my day.
 I used that as permission to give in to my sweet tooth and started eating sweets like crazy!

-- In a medium bowl, mix together the shredded coconut, honey, coconut cream, and coconut flour.
+- In a medium bowl, mix together the shredded coconut, coconut oil, maple syrup, salt, and coconut flour.
 You may need to use your hands to knead the mixture together until well blended.

 - Using your hands, press the mixture firmly together into small rectangle bar shapes.
 Or you can shape these into balls if you like.